Publications

 • Don’t go too low.
 As you approach 32 F, ice crystals can begin to form and lower the quality of some foods, such as raw fruits, vegetables and eggs.
 A refrigerator thermometer will help you determine whether you are too close to this range.

-Contact your local NDSU Extension office or visit
+For more information about food safety, food preservation and storage, contact your local NDSU Extension office or visit

-The Partnership for Food Safety
+The Partnership for Food Safety Education